When people think Europe,

 I cannot say what compelled me to pick this city for my little escape, but I know that I truly want to return and have yet another stride down its many canals, and enjoy a bike ride through the ocean of local people meandering the busy (but not too busy) streets.

 It’s a living, breathing city, and as such, it has all the antique charm of a European treasure trove, with its rich history boldly written on its walls and windmills, but it also hasn’t feared innovation.
 This is obvious when you talk to the locals, see some of their finest museums or hang around for some of their famous festivals – National Tulip Day, here I come!
-Here are 5 things to do in Amsterdam: and don’t forget your copy of DK Travels Amsterdam Guide!
+Here are 5 things to do in Amsterdam!
+And don’t forget about travel insurance!
+Here are followsummer’s recommendations to keep your Amsterdam city trip safe and covered:!

 Take a free guided stroll